 From 2019, SACPSSA has introduced new sports into its carnival programme, and one of these is Lacrosse.

-The SACPSSA Lacrosse Carnivals will be held over three days in Week 3 of Term 4, as a collaboration between our association and the Junior Development Team of Lacrosse SA.
+The SACPSSA Lacrosse Carnivals will be held over four days in Week 5 of Term 2, as a collaboration between our association and the Junior Development Team of Lacrosse SA.